testillano/h2agent/README.md

 `/admin/v1/server-data?requestMethod=GET&requestUri=/app/v1/foo/bar/5&requestNumber=3`

-The `json` document response shall contain three main nodes: `method`, `uri` and a `requests` object with the chronologically ordered list of events received for the given `method/uri` combination.
+The `json` document response shall contain three main nodes: `method`, `uri` and a `events` object with the chronologically ordered list of events received for the given `method/uri` combination.

-Both *method* and *uri* shall be provided together (if any of them is missing, a bad request is obtained), and *requestNumber* cannot be provided alone as it is an additional filter which selects the history item for the `method/uri` key (the response `requests` node will contain a single register in this case).
+Both *method* and *uri* shall be provided together (if any of them is missing, a bad request is obtained), and *requestNumber* cannot be provided alone as it is an additional filter which selects the history item for the `method/uri` key (the `events` node will contain a single register in this case).
 So, the *requestNumber* is the history position, **1..N** in chronological order, and **-1..-N** in reverse chronological order (latest one by mean -1 and so on).
 The zeroed value is not accepted.

 This operation is useful for testing post verification stages (validate content and/or document schema for an specific interface).
 Remember that you could start the *h2agent* providing a requests schema file to validate incoming receptions through traffic interface, but external validation allows to apply different schemas (although this need depends on the application that you are mocking), and also permits to match the requests content that the agent received.